 [Section 251 inserted by No. 42 of 2004 s.
 130; amended by No. 16 of 2005 s.
 32(3).]

-252. Indemnity as to costs
+252. Commissioner may give indemnity as to costs for case stated

 (1) If the Commissioner has stated a case for the decision of the Court of Appeal, the Commissioner may in the Commissioner’s absolute discretion indemnify any of the parties against the costs or part of the costs of the proceedings resulting from a case being stated.